 - Do not offer people any therapy based on physical activity or exercise as a treatment or cure for M.E./CFS, including any programme based on fixed incremental increases in physical activity or exercise, for example graded exercise therapy.

-- Cognitive Behavioural Therapy is not a treatment or cure for the condition and should not be offered in this context.
+- Cognitive behavioural therapy is not a treatment or cure for the condition and should not be offered in this context.
 It may be useful though in supporting people who live with M.E./CFS to manage their symptoms and to improve wellbeing and quality of life.

-NICE has also made a statement cautioning against assumptions that M.E./CFS recommendations from the 2007 guideline apply to people with fatigue following Covid-19.
+NICE also made a statement cautioning against assumptions that M.E./CFS recommendations from the 2007 guideline apply to people with fatigue following Covid-19.